richardvlas/CarND-Behavioral-Cloning-Project/README.md

 load_images(img_path, fliped=True, all_cameras=True, correction=0.1)
 ```

-the total number of images loaded and created by data augmentation is equal to: **69330**
+then the total number of images loaded and created by data augmentation is equal to: **69330**

-and so we have 6x more images (2 more camera images at each timestep and 2x more data due to augmentation) to be used for training and validation respectively.
+So we have 6x more images (2 more camera images at each timestep and 2x more data due to augmentation) to be used for training and validation respectively.

 All 69330 images combined create dataset with the folowing distribution